srujananeelavar/srujananeelavar.github.io/_portfolio/portfolio-3.md

 ---
-title: "Optimizing VEGFR2 Inhibitor Discovery: <em>Leveraging Molecular Descriptors for Streamlined Drug Development</em>"
+title: "Prediction of Diabetes based on Multiple Diagnostic and Lifestyle Features"
 excerpt: The proposed project aims to identify molecular descriptors that aid in the discovery of novel, effective VEGFR2 inhibitors, ultimately constructing a QSAR model for predicting inhibition activity.
 collection: Projects
 ---

 <span style="color:gray"> _Computational Medicine (02718) Course Project (Nov 2023)_

-_This [Google Colab notebook](https://colab.research.google.com/drive/1SXprNKoZVDaa273QBNnEJYICoj1Gw05d?usp=sharing) contains the code pertaining to this project._
+_This [Google Colab notebook](https://colab.research.google.com/drive/1TEjunvA97hkH1N5KvBcnazY9O0U2EzNR) contains the code pertaining to this project._

 # <span style="color:#007ea7"> Introduction

 <p style='text-align: justify;'>
 Vascular Endothelial Growth Factor Receptor 2 (VEGFR2) emerges as a pivotal receptor in angiogenesis, the process of forming new blood vessels.
 This mechanism holds significance in various diseases such as cancer, age-related macular degeneration, and inflammatory conditions like rheumatoid arthritis.
 In the context of cancer and macular degeneration, the overproduction of angiogenic factors, notably VEGF, hyperstimulates VEGFR2, leading to excessive angiogenesis.
 Addressing this, the use of VEGFR2 inhibitors becomes imperative to curtail nutrient supply to cancerous cells, thereby offering potential therapeutic avenues for these conditions.
 </p>

 <p style='text-align: justify;'>